-For the DS NMDS, the reporting period is the financial year e.g. 1 July 2012 to 30 June 2013.
+For the DS NMDS, the reporting period is the financial year.
+For 2015-16, this is 1 July 2015 to 30 June 2016.

-NDA-funded agencies are asked to record key information about service users on an ongoing basis, so that they can transmit the required information to their jurisdiction.
+Funded agencies are asked to record key information about service users on an ongoing basis, so that they can transmit the required information to their jurisdiction.
 Most jurisdictions require information to be transmitted at the end of each financial year quarter.
-Some only require information to be transmitted at the end of a financial year.
+Some only require information to be transmitted at the end of the financial year.
 At the end of the financial year, each jurisdiction is required to provide collated data to the AIHW.